What’s in Your Sunscreen: 6 Ingredients to Avoid

 Beautycounter is my go-to brand for toxin-free sunscreen and body products.
 I trust Beautycounter for their transparency of ingredients and their commitment to safe, natural, and sustainable alternatives.
 Beautycounter’s line of sunscreens has consistently been EWG verified and has a rating of 1 this year, meaning very low-hazard.
 Their brand new line of sunscreens (below) will be added to the list in June.

 The following mineral-based sunscreens are made with zinc oxide and ingredients such as antioxidant-rich California poppy, making them great for kids and people with sensitive skin.
 They are water-resistant and free of preservatives, allergens, and chemicals that can damage coral reefs–so they are safe for the environment too!
-Plus, now through May 28th you will receive a FREE gift when you spend $125!

 As you shop and pack for the holiday weekend, summer vacations, trips to the lake, and even afternoons at the pool, remember to think consciously about what you’re putting on your and your children’s skin and the effect those chemicals can have on your family’s health.